kyverno/KDP/proposals/cleanup.md

 ### Metadata Informer Design and Implementation

-The goal is to design and implement a metadata informer that syncs with the informer factory.
+The goal is to design and implement a metadata informer.
 This informer focuses on extracting labels and checking for appropriate labels.
 Specifically, it searches for the cleanup.kyverno.io/ttl label and processes resources associated with it.
 The following steps outline the process:

-- The informer factory is established to monitor and sync resources.
+- Custom informers were created from scratch with the implementation of the informer stopping with dedicated context and waitgroup.

-- The informer identifies resources with the cleanup.kyverno.io/ttl label and adds them to the factory for further processing.
+- The informer identifies resources with the cleanup.kyverno.io/ttl label and adds them to the work queue for further processing.

 - A work queue is utilized to manage resources with this label.